miles-kt-inkeep/pr-commenter-action-test/README.md

 # Sync Inkeep Sources and Comment on PR

-A GitHub action to sync Inkeep sources and add a PR comment for each source if it is successful.
+A GitHub action to sync Inkeep sources and add a PR comment for each successful sync.

 ## Usage Example
 ```yml